DataOx/roblox_web_crawler/README.md

 # Roblox Web Crawler
+This is a web crawler that scrapes endpoints for different companies from the website roblox.com.
-Scraper associated with google sheet via API endpoint, which receives url addresses and starts the process of scraping certain data on roblox games
+Scraper associated with GoogleSheet via API endpoint, which receives URL addresses and starts the process of scraping certain data on Roblox games.

 ## Architecture
 ![alt text](./static/project_architecture.jpeg)